Confetti (Little Birdy album)

 Confetti is the third studio album by Australian indie rock band Little Birdy, released on 8 May 2009.
 It debuted at number 6 on the ARIA album charts.

 Background

 In an interview, Steele describes the inspiration behind the title: "Confetti fell out of my mouth, the word just literally came out of nowhere".

 "Brother" is inspired by a lifetime with her brother, Luke and father, Rick.
 It opens with the couplet "my brother you taught me how to fly, my papa you taught me how to cry".

+Production

-Australian music legend Paul Kelly adds vocals and harmonica to the track, returning the favour for the backing vocals Katy provided on some sessions for him a few years back.
+Australian musician Paul Kelly adds vocals and harmonica to the track, returning the favour for the backing vocals Katy provided on some sessions for him a few years back.

+Singles

+"Summarize" was the second single released from Confetti on 10 April 2009.
+The single made it to number 54 on the ARIA charts.

+"Hairdo" was the third single, released on 28 July 2009.
+Katy Steele of "HotSource.com.au" described its message as to be "yourself in life [..], in a place where you are comfortable and happy in your own skin".
+The video for "Hairdo" was filmed in a warehouse at Melbourne's Docklands and was directed by D'Arcy Foley-Dawson.

+"Stay Wild" the fourth single from the album, released digitally in October 2009.
+Initially the song "Confetti" was planned to be a single, but it was switched with "Stay Wild" instead.
+A music video was produced to promote the single, featuring Katy Steele out there in the country surrounded by the green, surveying her surrounds, perusing Boinga Bob’s iconic Warburton, Victoria home.
+Joined by the rest of the band (each carrying a different coloured flag), she sets out into the great wild outdoors to breathe in the crisp fresh air.